kvin007/test_readme/SOLUTION2.md

 # Solution

-The ensuing approach uses the **Adapter pattern** in order to allow the client to be able to simulate ducks with drones without making any changes to the client itself.
+The ensuing approach uses the **Adapter pattern** in order to allow the client to be able to simulate drones as they were ducks without making any changes to the client itself.

 After applying the Adapter Pattern, the following entities were identified:
 - The **client** is the `DuckSimulator`.
-It takes a Duck instance and simulates its behaviour with the simulate_duck static method
+It takes a Duck instance and simulates its behaviour with the `simulate_duck` static method

 - The **service** is the `Drone`, since it has an incompatible interface with the client (it is not a Duck)